-Now, since I’ve told you so much about apple cider, I think you should also learn a little something about tarragon, the herb this mustard is accented with.
+Now, since I've told you so much about apple cider, I think you should also learn a little something about tarragon.
 Tarragon, is thought to have been cultivated for about 600 years.
 It is native to Siberia and Mongolia.
 It made its way to Europe via the Mongol invaders during the 10th century.
 It is believed that St. Catherine of Sienna took tarragon to France from Italy during the 14th century.

 Tarragon’s roots have a serpentine appearance.
 In ancient times it used as an antidote for snake and dog bites.
 There is an ancient medical treatise called The Doctrine of Signatures.
 It ascribes healing properties to certain plants given the shape of its leaves, or roots.
 Tarragon has also been used in traditional medicine for centuries.

 Make this Irish cider tarragon mustard recipe soon.
 It's so easy and so delicious.
 This mustard will last in the refrigerator for months because the apple cider vinegar will act as a preservative.

 Irish cider is tasty as an ingredient and a beverage.